heytdep/heytdep/README.md

 ### 🔭 Current Projects

 - Building an audience as a Technical (and soon Crypto) writer on my [Medium](https://tdep.medium.com).
-I've just passed 92K+ views and I'm aiming to the 100K milestone 🎯.
-See more about my blog and projects [here](# My-Blog)
+I've just reached 92K+ views and I'm aiming to the 100K milestone 🎯.
+See more about my blog and projects [here](#Blog)

+### ✍️ Blog

+I've started writing about Programming on Medium in the end of 2020, after having quite a *great* I have not written seriously in months I decided to start writing again, and with quite *amazing* results I'd say.

 ### Acknowledgments